Quality Assurance: Approach

 How will this work in practice?

 In Quality Assurance: Implementation we describe how the QA process is split between ‘input’, ‘integration’ and ‘output’.
 In this section we discuss how the six quality dimensions are applied to support this approach.
-These should be read in conjunction with the collection model.

 The proposed data quality profile is shown below: